Hello! My Name is Becks Harrop

 A new shared office space concept specialising in one on one consulting and therapy.
 Dr Stacey Lim of Crossroads Psychology wanted to create a collective space for like minded practitioners in the personal health industry.

-What or who inspired you to be a designer?
+Who or what inspired you to be a designer?

 I always remember thinking at high school why would you study science or math when you can do painting and design.
 One thing led to the next and Art School is where I fostered my inner designer.
 I was always inspired by my creative pairs and talented tutors that surrounded me for those 4 crazy years.